Want to be prepared for anything like your grandparents were? Check out "Making the Best of Basics" and learn how to be ready.

 Source: Weston A. Price Foundation

 Some say that homogenization is one of the top three causes of heart disease, which is a big deal for me because that little evil runs in my husband’s family in a big way.
-I could buy a milk (Moo-ville brand – what a great name!) that is unhomogenized for about $4 a gallon to make my homemade yogurt.
+I could buy a milk (Moo-ville brand – what a great name!) that is unhomogenized for about $4 a gallon to make homemade yogurt.
 Other than the homogenization gig, though, it doesn’t have a lot of other benefits over conventional milk for $1.99 (it’s not organic, still at least partly grain-fed).
 I struggle with paying double.

 I already pay double for so many other things, from eggs and our raw milk for drinking to organic lettuce.
 Most weeks, I just grab a gallon of store-brand milk and offer up the homogenization with a prayer for my husband’s health and safety.
 We love our yogurt, and I am banking on the hope that the benefits of the probiotics and the lack of powdered milk at least balance out the evils of homogenization.
 If I was a yogurt purchaser, Stonyfield Farms has a yogurt with a creamline.
 This is probably a nice, safe choice for probiotics and dairy!